winter-again/wezterm-config.nvim/README.md

 Neovim and [Wezterm](https://github.com/wez/wezterm) feel like the perfect match.

 Use this plugin to send Wezterm config overrides from within Neovim.
 This repo doubles as the source of both the Neovim plugin (`lua/wezterm-config`) and the Wezterm plugin (`plugin/`).
 Wezterm is extremely flexible and a joy to use, but I've still had to employ some pretty hacky solutions and make very opinionated choices here to tie the Neovim and Wezterm sides together.
-Because of this, the plugin is still a WIP.
+Because of this, the plugin is still a WIP, but I don't see most of the core functionality changing unless Wezterm changes a lot.

 Below are instructions and suggestions for setting both pieces up.